Garden, Gardening Tutorials and Plant Guides, Home and Garden

 Harvesting

-Harvest when the fruit and seeds are small.
+Harvest when the fruit and seeds are small, 6-8 inches.
 Harvesting mature squash will keep the plants producing.

 Zucchini Recipes